geniusprodigy/bitcoin-convertmassivepvks/README.md

 Use:

 Create a file (.txt) with all privatekeys in hexadecimal format with name for file "brute-pvks.txt".
 Paste all privatekeys in this file.
-Now just run the script >> pkctext.py
+Now just run the script. python pvkmassconvert.py

 Thats all, the script will export all privatekeys converted in WIF format in a new text file with name "list-WIF.txt" in the same directory that you ran the script.